I'm a Toronto based actor, creator and facilitator who grew up playing pretend so much my parents eventually let me do it professionally.

 I also love working in the theatre and I've had the honour of performing with a bunch of great Canadian theatre companies including; The National Arts Centre, Tarragon Theatre, Canadian Stage, Nightwood Theatre, Crow's, YPT, Factory, Volcano, The Coal Mine, Studio 180 and Summerworks.
-I was nominated for Outstanding Performance two years in a row at the Dora Mavor Moore Awards for my work in Guarded Girls (Tarragon) and Lo or Dear Mr. Wells (Nightwood).
+I was nominated for the Dora Mavor Moore Award for Outstanding Performance two years in a row for my work in Guarded Girls (Tarragon) and Lo or Dear Mr. Wells (Nightwood).

 I'm a graduate of the Canadian Film Centre Actor's Conservatory as well as the Centre for Actor Training at Shakespeare & Co. in Lenox, Massachusetts.
-I also spent time at the U of T studying Women, Gender and Equity with a Minor in Film and Drama Theory.
-I've trained intensively with esteemed acting teachers Rae Ellen Bodie, Lindy Davies, Larry Moss and, internationally revered voice teacher, Kristin Linklater.
+I spent four years at the University of Toronto studying Women, Gender and Equity Theory with a Minor in Film and Drama Theory.
+I've trained intensively with esteemed acting teachers Rae Ellen Bodie, Lindy Davies and Larry Moss and with internationally revered voice teacher, Kristin Linklater.
 I draw heavily on my experience with Freeing the Natural Voice and the Linklater vocal progression in my work with clients.

-I'm a trained life and wellness coach with Canada Coach Academy, where I am a candidate for ICF certification and I am currently studying with master coach and facilitator Tara Mohr, to become a qualified facilitator of her Playing Big model.
+I'm a trained life and wellness coach with Canada Coach Academy, where I am currently a candidate for ICF certification.
+I'm studying with master coach Tara Mohr, to become a qualified facilitator of her Playing Big model.

 My personal values of compassion, curiosity and respect deeply inform the way I approach my work.

 I employ an explicitly feminist, queer, intersectional lens that actively aims to resist exclusionary systems of oppression.
 I strive to acknowledge my own privilege within these systems and within the coaching relationship while holding space for and honouring the lived experiences of everyone I work with.
-We do not shy away from addressing the complexities of working within an industry that we also seek to change.
+The frameworks I engage with directly address the complexities of working within an industry that we also seek to change.